Problem-Based Learning (PBL) at IMSA

 Problem-based learning is a student-centered, inquiry-based instructional approach utilizing a real-world, ill-defined (messy) problem to both introduce and explore specific content.
 PBL institutes are designed for educators of all disciplines and introduce participants to an instructional technique that is designed to engage their students in deep, meaningful learning.
 PBL is rooted in real-world experiences, therefore, we highlight the how-to for designing and successfully implementing original PBL units unique to your classroom.

+The online, asynchronous format of PBL makes allows you to learn at your own pace, anywhere!
 Our PBL specialist will be available to support your progress and answer questions.
 Each session will provide approximately three hours of content and assignments, depending on the participants’ pace.
 Upon completion, you will receive 3 CPDU credits.
-Participants have one month to complete a session.

 This course is designed to be an autonomous learning experience.
 First, we introduce the learner to the fundamentals of the Problem-Based Learning technique.
 Learners then work to define the technique, identify important characteristics and explore the student experience of the process.
 Lastly, learners identify problems they can use to teach specific classroom content.
 Instructor feedback is provided throughout the course.